Natasha9130/Employee-Attrition-HR-Analytics/README.md

 ## What I did

 I loaded the CSV into SQL Server first.
-One thing I ran into early on: a couple of columns (Attrition and OverTime) got auto-detected as `bit` type instead of text, which would've broken my queries since I needed to match on "Yes"/"No" - so I changed those to nvarchar before importing.
+One thing I ran into early on: a couple of columns (Attrition and OverTime) got auto-detected as 'bit' type instead of text, which would've broken my queries since I needed to match on "Yes"/"No" - so I changed those to nvarchar before importing.

 From there I wrote a few SQL queries to look at attrition rate broken down by department, tenure, and overtime status.
 Once I had a feel for the numbers, I connected Power BI straight to the SQL Server database and built out a dashboard with some DAX measures (attrition rate %, average tenure, average income) plus a calculated column to group employees into tenure buckets (0-2 years, 2-5 years, etc.).